wycks/WP-Simple-Admin-Notes/readme.txt

 Notes :

-*  It is currently only possible to set one note post post or post type and one location (above or below editor)
+*  It is currently only possible to set one note per post or post type and one location (above or below editor)
 *  Preview button does not work, as WordPress makes it difficult to get rid of, just ignore it.
-*  Aligning images might make it look weird.
-*  Note meta field is not availibe under screen options for custom post types
+*  Meta field is not available under screen options for custom post types

-There is a bug in WP for rendering notes below the editor that has been fixed in 3.6.
-Another solution is to just drag and drop it back into place using mouse.

 Please report issues to:  [https://github.com/wycks/Simple-Admin-Notes](https://github.com/wycks/Simple-Admin-Notes)